jim-easterbrook/python-exiv2/USAGE.rst

 Hints and tips
 ==============

-Here are some ideas on how to use with python-exiv2.
+Here are some ideas on how to use python-exiv2.
 In many cases there's more than one way to do it, but some ways are more "Pythonic" than others.
 Some of this is only applicable to python-exiv2 v0.13.0 onwards.
 You can find out what version of python-exiv2 you have with either ``pip3 show exiv2`` or ``python3 -m exiv2``.